Ghost Rider: Spirit of Vengeance: Marketing

 The producers employed a mix of targeted traditional advertising and television appearances, as well as aggressive social media marketing.
 Sony teamed up with West Coast Marketing and launched the face of the fan competition, where artists were challenged to design an alternate poster for the film.
 The contest was won by New York digital media artist Justin Paul.
 The directing team of Mark Neveldine and Brian Taylor were known for the Crank films, already popular with the young male demographic, and further fuelled early interest in the film with a presentation at the 2010 San Diego Comic-con.
-The executive pointed out that the marketing campaign has used star Nicolas Cage sparingly in US TV commercials.
+The executive pointed out that the marketing campaign has used star Nicolas Cage sparingly in American TV commercials.
 Cage appeared on Saturday Night Live and heavily promoted the film in Europe but he plays a secondary role to the film's effects and imagery, which one executive said made the marketing campaign seem more like it was for a video game.